razan-mp4/SystemTheory_labs/README.md

-# Laboratory work in the discipline "Systems theory and system analysis"
+# Lab tasks from the discipline "Systems theory and system analysis"
 lab1: building a use case diagram via PlantUML + implementing in code using python